 → Toolbox ←

-It might sound a little harsh to equate mainstream media to propaganda tools but let’s simply remember, for instance, that in 2006, at the time when Crosby, Stills, Nash, and Young went on their Freedom of Speech Tour, 43% of Americans8 still believed that Saddam Hussein had something to do with 9/11.
-This speaks volumes about the utter disregard for professional journalistic standards in mainstream media.
-That 43% of people would still believe, years later, a blatant lie that had been immediately contradicted by each and every armament expert outside the Bush administration amounts to a genuine feat of propaganda, even if only by default.
-Propaganda is, consequently, the third mental trap to be examined about the “War on Terror”.
+In 2006, at the time when Crosby, Stills, Nash, and Young went on their Freedom of Speech Tour, 43% of Americans still believed that Saddam Hussein had something to do with 9/11.8 This speaks volumes about the utter disregard for professional journalistic standards in “news” corporations.
+That so many people would still believe, years later, a blatant lie that had been immediately contradicted by each and every armament expert outside the Bush administration amounts to a genuine feat of propaganda, even if only by default.
+This is the third mental trap to be examined about the “War on Terror”.

-Far from pointing at them as “Fake News”, according to the slogan in vogue to delegitimize journalism as such, we need to constantly assert the necessity of the media’s investigative work and their duty to speak truth to power.
-The point, precisely, is that either journalism works this way or it becomes an objective ally of the powers in place.
+Far from pointing at news outlets as “Fake News” to delegitimize journalism as such, the point is to assert the absolute necessity of investigative work on their part and their duty to speak truth to power.
+Either journalism works this way or becomes an objective ally of the powers in place, making sure that the narrative delivered to the public remains in line with political or economic interests.
+If so, an echo chamber is being created through which facts and data are distorted, ignored, or downright invented to make room for talking points repeated ad nauseam.

 The majority of victims of terrorist attacks worldwide are Muslim.9 And although most of these attacks occur in Muslim-majority countries, there has also been in recent years an increase in attacks targeting Muslims in Europe, in the United States, and other countries.
 Aside from terrorist attacks, Muslims endure a steady onslaught of hate crimes in many parts of the world.
 The fate of Rohingyas in Myanmar made headlines in 2017 because it amounted to a genocide attempt.
 But who knows that in Germany more than 3,500 (!) aggressions on refugees, largely Syrians, and refugee hostels were perpetrated in 2016 alone?10